-The Corporation's ability to provide quality merchandise at low price points is subject to a number of factors that are beyond its control, including merchandise costs, foreign exchange rate fluctuations, tariffs on imported goods, increases in labour costs (including any increases in the minimum wage), increases in rent and occupancy costs, fuel costs and inflation, all of which may reduce profitability and have an adverse impact on cash flows.
+The Corporation's ability to provide quality merchandise at low price points is subject to a number of factors that are beyond its control, including merchandise costs, foreign exchange rate fluctuations, shipping costs, tariffs on imported goods, increases in labour costs (including any increases in the minimum wage), increases in rent and occupancy costs, fuel costs and inflation, all of which may reduce profitability and have an adverse impact on cash flows.
 Some of these factors are discussed immediately below while others are addressed under the headings "Imports and Supply Chain" and "Foreign Exchange Risk".

 Labour costs are largely outside of the Corporation's control, driven by minimum wage legislation in each jurisdiction in which the Corporation has operations.
-Certain Canadian provinces have recently announced notable increases in the statutory minimum wage, which are set to come into effect in Fiscal 2021 and beyond.
+Certain Canadian provinces implemented notable increases in the statutory minimum wage in Fiscal 2021, and a few more adjustments are scheduled for Fiscal 2022, in British Columbia and Nova Scotia.
 Minimum wage adjustments that deviate from the formula based on the year-over-year change in the consumer price index (CPI) create unpredictability, resulting in additional challenges for retailers.
-Productivity improvements from various operational initiatives will not be sufficient to offset those costs.
+Productivity improvements from various operational initiatives may not be sufficient to offset those costs.